ringcentral/ringcentral-api-docs/docs/voice/call-session-notifications.md

    }
 ```

-### Example Call Session Notification for a Typical Call Flow (Inbound & Outbound with all States & Sequence)
+### Example Telephony Session Notification for a Typical Call Flow (Inbound & Outbound with all States & Sequence)